Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 ## Search or apply Windows Update

+If You want ot search or apply a Windows Update do the following:

 Start **WindowsUpdateBlockerCleanup.exe** as administrator.

 This utility stops Windows Update Blocker Service and resetting Windows Update and Windows Update Medic Service (if exists).